 at least 48 hours in advance (M - F).

 - If materials are needed by a specific date, please indicate

 that date on the form instead of writing ASAP.

 - Same-day requests are processed on a first-come first-served

 basis and usually take at least 48 hours to process (longer during

-- Reserve requests submitted without a Reserve Request
+- Reserve requests will not be accepted with a Reserve

 - While we do not pose any restriction on the quantity of